Are other walk-in manufacturers using extruded polystyrene?

 Can I build my own walk-in?

 Sure, but why?
 We are confident the average customer cannot acquire our materials at the wholesale rates we have access to.
-Also, you will have a tough time ensuring that your walk-in will meet the standards of the National Sanitation Foundation and the Underwriters Laboratories.
+Also, you will have a tough time ensuring that your walk-in will meet the standards of the National Sanitation Foundation (NSF), the Underwriters Laboratories (UL), Energy Independence and Security Act of 2009 (EISA) and the Department of Energy (DOE), as well as other regional requirements.
 If your walk-in does not pass the minimum health standards, your local health department won’t let you operate it.
 We can see your blood boiling already.back to top

 Do I need a floor in my walk-in?